Self-Guided Walking Tour in Polignano a Mare

 Vicolo della Poesia

-Vicolo della Poesia in Polignano A Mare, stop 5 on the self-guided walking tour
+Vicolo della Poesia in Polignano a Mare, stop 5 on the self-guided walking tour

 Tucked in the centro storico is Vicolo della Poesia, the 'Alley of Poetry', a narrow lane with lines of verse painted in white on the steps and walls.
 It is one of the most photographed corners in town and costs nothing, open day and night.
 The catch is everyone knows about it, so by late morning there is often a small line of people waiting to get a clean shot of the steps.
 If you want it empty, this is a strong argument for starting the whole walk at sunrise.
 The poetry itself is in Italian, painted in a loose hand, and the steps lead down toward a sea view, which is what makes the photo work.
 Spend five minutes, take your picture, then thread back out of the lanes and head down toward the cove.
 The path drops fast from here.